How to Prepare Before Breast Reduction Surgery

 At least 2 consultations are needed before most procedures.
 A complete history and examination will be conducted.
 You will be started on antibiotics, and extensive instructions will be given.

 What to Expect During Your Breast Reduction Procedure

-The surgery is performed as a day-case procedure under sedation in our Health Department licensed clinic.
+The surgery is a day-case procedure under sedation in our Health Department licensed clinic.
 You are usually admitted early in the morning and discharged later that afternoon.

-At the end of your procedure, you will go through to recovery where you will be discharged home to your carer to rest.
-You will then come back the very next day for one of your follow up appointments.
+At the end of breast reduction surgery, you will go through to recovery, where you will be discharged home to your carer to rest.
+You will then come back the very next day for one of your follow-up appointments.

-Absolute Cosmetic Medicine is dedicated to providing patient-focused care with minimal discomfort, so most of our patients have their procedure carried out under sedation.
+Absolute Cosmetic Medicine is dedicated to providing patient-focused care with minimal discomfort, so most of our patients have their procedures carried out under sedation.